3.20 Provisions

 Cash and cash equivalents of the Company are held with banks which have high external rating.
 The Company considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.

-Loans to employees and securities deposits
+Loans to employees and security deposits

 The Company provides loans to its employees and furnish security deposit to various parties for electricity, communication, etc. The Company considers that its loans have low credit risk or negligible risk of default as the parties are well established entities and have strong capacity to meet the obligations.